Republic of Korea (South Korea)

-There have been several large scale demonstrations in Seoul recently.
-The largest demonstrations take place in Seoul Plaza and Gwanghwamun in central Seoul on Saturday afternoons.
+There have been regular, large scale demonstrations in Seoul recently.
+The largest demonstrations have taken place in Seoul Plaza and Gwanghwamun in central Seoul on Saturday afternoons.
 Demonstrations have been mostly peaceful, but it is advisable to monitor local media, follow the advice of local authorities and exercise caution in crowded areas.

 The best help is often close at hand so if you have problems, start by talking to your local contacts, tour operator representative or hotel management.

 You can contact the emergency services in South Korea by dialling 112.

 - Purchase comprehensive travel insurance which covers all your intended activities

 - Add an alert for your destination within the Travelwise App.

 - Register your details with us so that we can contact you quickly in an emergency, such as a natural disaster or a family emergency

 - Follow us on twitter @dfatravelwise for the latest travel updates

 - Read our Topical ‘Know Before You Go’ guide